EL Identification, Entrance and Exit Criteria and Procedures

 English Learner Exit Criteria and Procedure

-As a member of the WIDA Consortium, the Minnesota Department of Education uses ACCESS for ELLs assessment.
+As a member of the WIDA Consortium, the Minnesota Department of Education uses ACCESS (Assessing Comprehension and Communication in English State-to-State) for ELLs assessment.
 The ACCESS for ELLs assessment measures EL students’ progress toward English language proficiency and determines whether an EL student is ready to exit from the EL program.
 For students to be considered proficient on the ACCESS test and to exit the EL program, a student must have at least a 4.5 overall composite score or higher AND three of the four domains (listening, speaking, reading, and writing) greater than or equal to 3.5.

 (See EL Identification and Exit Criteria Flowchart)